 When to file an opt-out?

 For a European patent application, an opt-out can be filed at any point whilst the application is pending.
+To prevent a patent being trapped in the UPC (by an action being brought against the patent), it is advisable to file the opt-out before the patent grants.

 How to opt-out?